Using thermal imaging to analyse the garden

 Construction of a hot compost pile is a bit like making a no-dig or lasagne garden bed.
 You alternate layers of carbon-rich and nitrogen-rich materials.
 It’s a fun activity to do in a group.

 Check out my guide to composting for more information on different composting solutions (including a handy flow chart).
 It includes plenty more information on how to set up a hot compost heap.
+This post discusses how to use compost in the vegetable patch.

 Hot compost construction guide thermal imagery in the garden